 Though I would always recommend cooking this recipe on demand to ensure optimum texture, it is possible to make this porridge ahead of time and reheat it as required.
 Store it in the fridge in a covered pot for up to 3 days.
 Reheat gently before serving, adding a splash more liquid to loosen as necessary.

-This buckwheat porridge can be eaten just as it is, but I like to top mine with a variety of healthy goodies.
+This buckwheat breakfast can be eaten just as it is, but I like to top mine with a variety of healthy goodies.
+Here are my ideas for taking your creamy buckwheat porridge recipe up a notch:

 I find the natural sweetness imparted from the fruit toppings sufficient in this healthy yet creamy gluten-free porridge recipe, but an additional drizzle of honey or maple syrup could also be added if desired.